 How to make Compote?

-To make the Compote, you will need an apple, cinnamon stick, dried fruits, sugar, and water.
+To make the dried fruit compote, you will need an apple, cinnamon stick, dried fruits, sugar, and water.
 In general, any fruit fresh or dried can work for this dish and the sweetness levels depend on you.
 If you don’t want it very sweet, you can omit the sugar completely or add less of it.
 The only spice I use is cinnamon because this is the traditional recipe my family has used for years.
 In other recipes that I saw online, they added vanilla extract or paste lemon/orange peel, you can use whatever your family likes.
 I used a cinnamon stick, but you can use cinnamon powder as well.

 The Compote can be served warm or cold, we usually have it cold.
 It is more refreshing this way and during Rosh Hashanah, while it is still hot because it’s the end of summer, you want something refreshing.